ljq/gen-auditd-service-rules/README.md

 ###### python module
 ```
-The import of OS, json, time
+The import of os, json, time
 ```

 Important rules for the main configuration file auditd.conf